 What’s the difference between baking powder and cream of tartar?
 Well, if you’re of the gluten-free variety and ditching the spelt, wheat and other rising stars then chances are you might be sprinkling a few pinches of rising agents such as baking powder or cream of tartar into your magical mix.
 So let me level the playing field when it comes to chemical leavening.
 You’ll need to have your science hat on for this.

-According to my main man on the shelf Harold McGee – no relation to Bobby – and his wonderful world of On Food and Cooking (a must for every blossoming cook), yeast produces carbon dioxide slowly and will leave you with a deflated cake – and ego – as the gas can escape quickly once the resting or fermentation period takes place.
+According to author Harold McGee and his wonderful world of On Food and Cooking: The Science and Lore of the Kitchen (a must for every cook), yeast produces carbon dioxide slowly and will leave you with a deflated cake – and ego – as the gas can escape quickly once the resting or fermentation period takes place.

 You can read more about yeast here

 Now, the alkaline part is sodium bicarbonate NaHCO3 a.k.a. ‘carb soda’, Bicarbonate/Baking Soda or Baking Powder.
 It’s non-toxic and tasteless according to Harold.
 So if we have a batter or dough made with a sour starter like yoghurt or sour milk containing lactic acid and we add the alkaline sodium bicarbonate we will get the chemical leavening reaction that causes bubbles in the wet mixture to expand and the bread will rise.

 Ok, just because “‘carb soda” – that’s how my Nan, Evie used to say it, bless her – don’t think you can go scoffing it by the bucketful to make you more alkaline.
 You have to eat veggies for that, or you may be in danger of creating a high alkalosis condition requiring immediate placement of a breathing tube and mechanical breathing support.
 Not fun.